nishkalavallabhi/jekyll-now/about.md

 permalink: /about/
 ---

-I am a researcher and assistant professor at Iowa State University.
-I work on problems at the interface of Language, Computers and Education.
-The purpose of this blog is to post my reading summaries, teaching experiences (teaching R, text mining, NLP, python etc) and other work related stuff.
+I am a data scientist, and a NLP researcher based in Toronto, Canada.
+I work on problems related to processing and understanding text, using machine learning methods.
+I used to teach at Iowa State University, USA in the past.
+This blog consists of my past reflections on teaching NLP to different audiences, past and current reading summaries, general NLP related articles and other such stuff.
+My personal blog is at: https://vbsowmya.wordpress.com/

 ### Contact me